As you may know, the freeCodeCamp community now uses Hashnode for our publication's backend instead of Ghost.

 You'll see a notification in your Hashnode profile once we do that:

-Click on it and you'll then see the freeCodeCamp publication as one of your available publications.
+You'll also see the freeCodeCamp publication listed as one of your available publications.

 Then you can share drafts with us when you're ready.